wujcan/SGL-TensorFlow/README.md

 # SGL
-This is our Tensorflow implementation for our SIGIR 2021 paper:
+This is our Tensorflow implementation for our SIGIR 2021 paper.
+We also provide PyTorch implementation for SGL: https://github.com/wujcan/SGL-Torch.

 >Jiancan Wu, Xiang Wang, Fuli Feng, Xiangnan He, Liang Chen, Jianxun Lian,and Xing Xie.
 2021.
 Self-supervised Graph Learning for Recommendation, [Paper in arXiv](https://arxiv.org/abs/2010.10783).

+This project is based on [NeuRec](https://github.com/wubinzzu/NeuRec/).
+Thanks to the contributors.

 ## Environment Requirement